Sweet Potato Kale Hash Recipe With a Fried Egg

 As the hash is finishing up cooking, start on your fried eggs!

 Season with salt and pepper and cover with a lid.
-This will help the tops of the whites to set before overcooking the bottom of the eggs.
+This will help the tops of fresh eggs and the whites to set before overcooking the bottom of a large pan with the eggs.
 The eggs are done cooking once the whites are just set (the yolk will still be runny).

 Photo courtesy of Sara Welburn Photography

-Serve up your hash and top each plate with a sunny-side up egg (or two!).
-Sprinkle the egg with some freshly ground pepper, drizzle with some sriracha (completely optional), and enjoy immediately!
+Serve up your breakfast hash and top each plate of breakfast hash with a sunny-side-up egg (or two!).
+Sprinkle the egg and breakfast hash with freshly ground pepper, drizzle the breakfast hash with some sriracha (completely optional), and enjoy immediately!

 Sweet Potato Kale Hash with a Fried Egg

-This recipe for sweet potato kale hash with a fried egg makes for a perfect customizable breakfast, brunch, lunch, or even dinner!
-The healthy ingredients pack this dish full of fiber, protein, and vitamins.
-This is a perfect way to start your morning with a nutritious breakfast or end a long day with protein and fiber.
+This recipe for whole breakfast sweet potato kale hash with a fried egg makes for a perfect customizable breakfast, brunch, lunch, or even dinner!
+The healthy ingredients pack this breakfast dish full of fiber, protein, and vitamins.
+This complete breakfast sweet potato hash for breakfast recipe is a perfect way to start your morning with a nutritious breakfast or the perfect brunch to end a long day with protein and fiber.

 Ingredients